preyeandaye3008-hash/AI-Image-Caption-Generator/README.md

 A Streamlit web app that generates captions for any image you upload using AI.
 Powered by the Hugging Face nlpconnect/vit-gpt2-image-captioning model, it can describe your images in natural language.

-🚀 Demo:

-(Replace with your deployed Streamlit link once live) 👉 Live App on Streamlit Cloud

 💡 Features

 🖼️ Upload JPG, JPEG, PNG, or WEBP images